kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 reduces the opportunities for runtime errors.

 Also, making it possible (and convenient) to declare "zero trust" policies is important to compliance.
-By "zero trust", we mean policy rules that apply automatically to newly created resources (e.g. namespaces) in a restrictive way but that can be made less restrictive on a more granular level (e.g. per namespace).
+By "zero trust", we mean policy rules that apply the principle of least privilege to newly created resources (e.g. namespaces) where the policy is initially set to the most restrictive state and can be made less restrictive via configuration.

 ## Proposal